topopelon/lab1-git-race/description.md

 $ gradle test
 ```

 All verification tasks, including unit tests, can be run with the following commands.
+Gradle offers a flag, -i, that can be used to show more information while running the checks.
 ```
 $ cd lab1-git-race
 $ gradle check